 What’d He Wear?

 James Bond steps off the train in Montenegro wearing a sharp dark suit that would have made Ian Fleming proud with its quiet elegance.
-Appearing dark blue at first glance, Bond’s suit – detected by master Bond sartorialist Matt Spaiser – is a mix of charcoal gray and navy blue that results in a subtle “charcoal gray” plaid that isn’t as dark or saturated as traditional navy blue.
+Appearing dark blue at first glance, Bond’s suit – detected by master Bond sartorialist Matt Spaiser – is a mix of charcoal gray and navy blue that results in a subtle “charcoal blue” plaid that isn’t as dark or saturated as traditional navy blue.

 The suit is worsted wool and, like the other Casino Royale suits, was made by Brioni.
 This is a very versatile and attractive suit that would look equally appropriate in a business office during the day or a high-end restaurant at night.
 Bond, being Bond, doesn’t wait until the night to wear it to a restaurant, where he looks a dapper gentleman downing several glasses of champagne in it.

 The jacket is single-breasted with notch lapels and a 3-button front, worn with only the center button fastened.
 There is a welted breast pocket, flapped hip pockets, and a single rear vent in the back, all hallmarks of a traditional business suit.
 It is fitted with straight shoulders and a clean chest, but the sleeves are long and don’t allow much of the shirt’s cuffs to be seen in natural wear.
 The 4-button cuffs are surgeon’s cuffs, with Craig/Bond wearing the last button undone.
 Leaving a cuff button undone is a caddish way of showing the world that you have a bespoke suit and, yes, you can afford it.
 Some argue that this new development is a bit too caddish for Bond, but – as Vesper says – he does wear his suit with “disdain”.